Education and Social Science Teach Children in South African township

-Students from BA (Hons) Education and Professional Studies and the Centre for Volunteering and Community Leadership (CVCL) travelled to Port Elizabeth to teach English and IT skills to pupils at the township school of Karma, in New Brighton’s Red Zone.
-They spent over two weeks in January 2014 working with children in one of South Africa’s most challenging areas, where levels of child poverty, deprivation and adult unemployment are high.
+Students from the BA (Hons) Education and Professional Studies course and the Centre for Volunteering and Community Leadership (CVCL) travelled to Port Elizabeth to teach English and IT skills to pupils at the township school of Karma, in New Brighton’s Red Zone.
+They spent over two weeks in January 2014 working with children in one of South Africa’s most challenging areas.
+In these areas levels of child poverty, deprivation and adult unemployment are high.

 Travelling via Germany and Johannesburg, the students arrived exhausted but went straight to work.
 They taught after school activities in classrooms where outside temperature regularly exceeded 32 degrees.
 Teaching classes of up to 60 pupils, with minimal resources and with the risk of children collapsing in class from the effects of hunger, the UCLan team provided the teachers and pupils with a range of activities.
 Principal A.M Diewu thanked the students for their fortitude and commitment at the start of the new school year.

-The placement was made possible by the expertise of CVCL , the hosts from Location Kids charity, who provided security, accommodation and transport throughout, the Dean and staff within ESS and by UCLan services; who juggled with the complexity and unique challenges such an opportunity posed.
+The placement was made possible by the expertise of CVCL.
+This was also due to the hosts from Location Kids charity, who provided security, accommodation and transport throughout.
+Likewise the Dean and staff within ESS and finally by UCLan services.
+They all juggled with the complexity and unique challenges such an opportunity posed.

 Trip leader Dr. Paul Doherty of ESS reported that: